If you have a plan in place before moving day arrives, it will be much easier to accomplish this task.

 Going Through the Moving Process with Your Aquarium

-If your plan is to take your fish to your new home, then save as much of the aquarium water as possible.
+If you plan to take your fish to your new home, save as much of the aquarium water as possible.
 Taking this step will minimize the stress that your tank’s inhabitants will face as you re-establish the biome.

 Using the same water will also help any living reefs or plants that you keep in the aquarium.
 A 5-gallon bucket with a snap-on lid is the easiest way to transport this part of your fish tank.